DeadSurfer/trikz/README.md

 Stackboost discovered by Gaaamer on youtube.com
 Boost from "sky" is discovored by ED as correct way.
 But first was Tengulawl in public access or MLG in 2016 year public server in Game Counter-Strike: Source trikz playgame.
 As i heard MLG begining in 2015 year.
+I started play trikz in 2012 year with friend from own server.